Trust Architecture for Agentic AI

 The ADA Framework

-Chandrasekaran, Global Head of KPMG AI and Data Labs
+Swami Chandrasekaran, Global Head of KPMG AI and Data Labs (KPMG Q4 AI Pulse Survey, January 2026)

 Agentic Failover